hsteigerFR/Cybersecurity-GPSTracker/README.md

 <img src="https://user-images.githubusercontent.com/106969232/180289339-b606fc80-e2f2-4dcc-9ad5-d1519fba71d0.png" width="300" height="345">

 HOW TO USE :
-- git pull this repo
+- git pull this repo.
-- Replace "bin/ngrok.exe.txt" by a working instance of ngrok.exe
+- Replace "bin/ngrok.exe.txt" by a working instance of ngrok.exe.
-- Run "launch.bat" : it will open ngrok.exe and the local Python server -> everything that is sent on ngrok.exe public HTTP address will be interpreted by the Python server
+- Run "launch.bat" : it will open ngrok.exe and the local Python server -> everything that is sent on ngrok.exe public HTTP address will be interpreted by the Python server.
-- Open "GPS Tracker" as an Android Studio project and let it Gradle build
+- Open "GPS Tracker" as an Android Studio project and let it Gradle build.
 - Go to GPS Tracker/app/src/main/java/com/example/test/ForegroundService.java and replace the URL (line 48) by ngrok.exe HTTPS public address.
 It will not work without https.
-- Build the app and put the .apk on your phone
+- Build the app and put the .apk on your phone.
 - Go to the app details and set the following permissions :
 *Location Access for this App :* Allow all the time; *Allow background activity :* On
-- Run the app, it should close and the server will start receiving the phone coordinates thanks to the foreground service
+- Run the app, it should close and the server will start receiving the phone coordinates thanks to the foreground service.
-- To end the service, go to the app details and force stop
+- To end the service, go to the app details and force stop.

 Apk compiled with Android Studio | Arctic Fox 2020.3.1 Patch 3, on Windows 10 (x64) - Version 10.0.19043 Build 19043.
 Python version used to run the server :  Python 3.9.1.
 Used Ngrok.exe version : 2.3.40.
 Phone model and Android version : Galaxy A50, Android 11.